radius-project/radius/docs/content/resources/dapr/dapr-statestore/sqlserver/index.md

 {{% /codetab %}}

 {{% codetab %}}
 First define your State Store resource.
-In this example we're using an Azure Table Storage:
+In this example we're using a SQL Server:
 {{< rad file="snippets/user-managed.bicep" embed=true marker="//BICEP" >}}
 Then you can connect a Dapr State Store Component to the Bicep resource:
 {{< rad file="snippets/user-managed.bicep" embed=true marker="//SAMPLE" >}}